Section I - NAME

 ii.
 Actively support conservation of the archaeological resource base;

-Be sensitive to, and respect the legitimate concerns of, groups whose culture
+iii.
+Be sensitive to, and respect the legitimate concerns of, groups whose culture histories are the subjects of archaeological investigations;

 b.
 An archaeologist shall not: